iiinnniii/elevation-app/README.md

 To avoid any issues, if you do not use the Dev Container, ensure that you consistently use `pnpm` commands.
 Accidental usage of a mixture of `pnpm` and `npm` commands could lead to unexpected behavior.

-If you prefer not to use Dev Containers and choose to configure your system to avoid accidentally executing `npm` commands, you may do so at your own discretion.
+If you prefer not to use Dev Containers and choose to configure your system to avoid accidentally executing a mixture of `pnpm` and `npm` commands, you may do so at your own discretion.
 However, this approach is not recommended.

 ## Prerequisites